Talia Hibbert: Career

+Her debut fantasy romance, The Last Thorn, will be published in spring 2026.

 Themes

 Many of Hibbert's characters fall under the hashtag #OwnVoices, meaning they are part of a marginalized group Hibbert identifies with.
 Many of her protagonists are black women.
 The main character in Get a Life, Chloe Brown lives with chronic pain.
 In her book A Girl Like Her, the main character, Ruth, is autistic.
 The third book in The Brown Sisters series, Act Your Age, Eve Brown, features two autistic leads.

 Hibbert's stories include characters with a diverse range of body types.
-She has stated, "...it’s always been really, really important to me that I represent diverse body types in my romance to show that all different kinds of people can be attractive and all different kinds of people deserve happy endings."
+She has stated, "...it's always been really, really important to me that I represent diverse body types in my romance to show that all different kinds of people can be attractive and all different kinds of people deserve happy endings."

 In Hibbert's book Get a Life, Chloe Brown, she demonstrates the strain that chronic pain can place on both familial and romantic relationships.
 But, as a romance novel, Get a Life, Chloe Brown also shows how someone with chronic pain is deserving and capable of having a loving relationship.
 The book explores methods of reasserting a sense of control within a life that was once ruled by illness.

 Hibbert's books reflect a change in the romance genre toward explicit consent during intimate scenes.
 In the author's LGBTQ romance Work For It, one of the protagonists deals with finding love even while living with depression.